Romee Strijd: Modeling

 She has appeared in campaigns for Carolina Herrera, Alexander McQueen, Donna Karan, Stradivarius, Michael Kors, Giuseppe Zanotti, H&M, Juicy Couture, Victoria's Secret, and Marchesa.

 In 2014, she was chosen to be one of the newcomers at the Victoria's Secret Fashion Show.
-In 2015, she became a Victoria's Secret Angel.
+In 2015, she became a Victoria's Secret Angel, joining Karen Mulder and Doutzen Kroes as the third Dutch to earn the coveted title.
 In March 2017 she announced that she was now represented by IMG Models.

 In 2018, She was chosen to wear the Shooting Star Swarovski Look in the Victoria's Secret Fashion Show.
 In 2018, she became a brand ambassador for popular Australian swimwear brand Seafolly.

 YouTube

 Strijd started her YouTube channel on 16 July 2017 where she posts vlogs, behind-the-scenes, and beauty content.
-As of 2023, the channel has reached 1.88 million subscribers and a total of 180 million views.
+As of 2023, the channel has reached 1.86 million subscribers and a total of 190 million views.

 Personal life

 Since January 2010, Strijd has been in a relationship with Laurens van Leeuwen, son of television presenter Bert van Leeuwen.
-The couple have since gotten their marriage certificate in the United States and plan on eventually having a formal wedding.
 The couple announced their engagement on 25 January 2022.
+The pair has since gotten their marriage certificate in the United States and plan on eventually having a formal wedding.

 In May 2020, Strijd and van Leeuwen announced they were expecting their first child, a girl.
-Their daughter was born on 2 December 2020.
-She also revealed that she struggled with PCOS for years, claiming that her weight and high-intensity workouts due to her modeling career were not good for her body, and after she had started being nicer to herself, finally got her period back after seven years.
+Their daughter, Mint, was born on 2 December 2020.
+She also revealed that she struggled with PCOS for years, claiming that her weight and high-intensity workouts due to her modeling career were not good for her body, and that after she started taking better care of her health, she finally got her period back after seven years without one.
 In May 2022, Strijd and Van Leeuwen announced they were expecting their second child.
-In June, she announced she is expecting another baby girl.
-Their second daughter was born on 11 November 2022.
+In June, she announced she was expecting another baby girl.
+Their second daughter, June, was born on 11 November 2022.